rhk7913/archlinux.github.io/index.md

 usermod -aG wheel username
 ```

-For instance, I ran the following commands to make the users codi and rhea sudo users
+For instance, I ran the following commands to add the users codi and rhea to the wheel group:
 ```
 usermod -aG wheel codi
 usermod -aG wheel rhea